-[1] This inquiry is about whether the Northern Health Authority (Northern Health) complied with its duty to respond to the applicant's access requests within the required time limit in s.
+[1] This inquiry is about whether the Northern Health Authority (Northern Health) complied with its duty to respond to the applicant's access request within the required time limit in s.
 7 of the Freedom of Information and Protection of Privacy Act (FIPPA).

-[2] The applicant made three requests to Northern Health for access to records.
-The applicant did not receive responses to any of those requests, so they complained to the Office of the Information and Privacy Commissioner (OIPC) that Northern Health had failed to respond to their requests within the timelines set out in FIPPA.
-Northern Health acknowledges that it failed to respond to the applicant's access requests in accordance with the statutory time limits imposed by s.
-7 of FIPPA.
-As of the date of the inquiry, Northern Health still had not responded to the access requests.
+[2] On January 9, 2025, the applicant made an access request to Northern Health.
+The applicant did not receive a response to their request, so they complained to the Office of the Information and Privacy Commissioner (OIPC) that Northern Health had failed to respond to their request within the timelines set out in FIPPA.
+Northern Health acknowledges that it failed to respond to the applicant's access request in accordance with the statutory time limits imposed by s.
+7 of FIPPA1.
+As of the date of the inquiry, Northern Health still had not responded to the access request.